%%% Please don't refer to yourself when writing examples (no "this troper", "I/me/my/mine" etc.) avoid natter and use correct Example Indentation.

-* In the third season/series finale, [[spoiler:Logan beats the snot out of & publicly humiliates Gory Sorokin, who was responsible for posting a sex tape featuring Veronica online.
-Whilst the fact the guy Logan assaulted had family ties to the mob (And Logan was aware of them) was pretty awesome on it's own, it's the dialogue afterwards that makes truly elevates to [=CMoA=] status:]]
+* In the third season/series finale, [[spoiler:Logan beats the snot out of & publicly humiliates Gory Sorokin, who was responsible for posting a not-sex-tape featuring Veronica online.
+Whilst the fact the guy Logan assaulted had family ties to the mob (and Logan is aware of them) is pretty awesome on it's own, it's the dialogue afterwards that truly elevates it to [=CMoA=] status:]]

 --> [[spoiler:'''Logan''': Yeah.
 Someday.]]''

 ** And the movie reveals that several years later, Logan is in fact alive and well, serving in the Navy.